Big-Onche/Cube-Conflict/src/README.md

 # Linux
 - If not already installed: Install lastest SDL2 dev libs (libsdl2-dev, libsdl2-mixer-dev, and libsdl2-image-dev), OpenGL toolkit (freeglut3-dev) and also zlib (lib32z1)
 - Go inside "/src" folder then "make"
-- When compilation has ended: "make-install" to put the executable inside "/bin_unix"
+- When compilation has ended: "make install" to put the executable inside "/bin_unix"
+- Do "chmod +x ccunix.sh" to enable ccunix.sh to run as a program.
 - Launch game in the main folder with "ccunix.sh" (right click->run as a program) and that's all!

 # Mac